meraki-analytics/orianna/docs/configuring-orianna-json.rst

     // Use this method if you placed your config.json somewhere else on your computer Orianna.loadConfiguration(new File("/path/to/your/config.json"));

+Alternatively, if you set your ``ORIANNA_CONFIGURATION_PATH`` environment variable to the path to your ``config.json``, Orianna will automatically pick it up when it loads.

 Full Default Configuration
 ==========================